-Food, land, and water systems stakeholders will access short-term (sub-seasonal-to-seasonal) climate forecasts to better manage the risks, adopt climate-smart technologies and management practices, and improve their climate adaptive capacity.
-Policymakers will use intersectoral data and food, land, and water systems status indicators to negotiate global climate agreements on the adaptation and mitigation planning.
+Food, land, and water systems stakeholders access short-term (sub-seasonal-to-seasonal) climate forecasts to better manage the risks, adopt climate-smart technologies and management practices, and improve their climate adaptive capacity.
+Policymakers use intersectoral data and food, land, and water systems status indicators to negotiate global climate agreements on the adaptation and mitigation planning.

 |NUTRITION, HEALTH & FOOD SECURITY

-Timely, high-frequency monitoring of food, land, and water systems and socioeconomic indicators, combined with multi-purpose ground-truth data and actionable advisory information, will enable food systems stakeholders to detect risks early, make targeted interventions, and monitor the effects in real time to ensure a continued supply of nutritious food and safe water.
+Timely, high-frequency monitoring of food, land, and water systems and socioeconomic indicators, combined with multi-purpose ground-truth data and actionable advisory information, enables food systems stakeholders to detect risks early, make targeted interventions, and monitor the effects in real time to ensure a continued supply of nutritious food and safe water.

 |POVERTY REDUCTION, LIVELIHOODS & JOBS

 Strengthened digital ecosystems with timely, reliable food, land, and water systems information allow food systems stakeholders to manage risks, optimize business decisions, create market opportunities, increase income and profitability, and improve livelihoods.
 Digital extension services are strengthened to provide targeted, inclusive advisory information and scale to reach ten times more subscribers, creating more youth employment opportunities.